ZcashFoundation/frost/book/src/tutorial/dkg.md

 the protocol is aborted.
 Check the linked [Terminology section](https://frost.zfnd.org/terminology.html#broadcast-channel) for more details.

+In the context of the DKG, `n` broadcast channels will need to be set up; one for each participant.
+So each participant will broadcast their round 1 package to the other participants, and each participant needs to handle the broadcast from the other `n-1` participants.

 **Failure in using a proper broadcast channel will make the key generation insecure.**